water-ghosts/water-ghosts.github.io/_posts/2022-09-06-descriptive-statistics.markdown

 ```

 Note that Variance is never less than 0; since every deviation from the mean is squared, no component will ever be negative, so the average must be nonnegative as well (nonreal datasets are far outside our scope).
 Also note that this squaring causes outliers (extremely atypical data points) to have extreme effects.
-This turns out to be a feature, not a bug, and might be intuitive than you expect.
+This turns out to be a feature, not a bug, and the results might be more intuitive than you expect.
 For example, 99.9% of lottery players have the same outcome (they lose), but playing the lottery is still an extremely high variance activity; a few players make millions!

 ### Wait, shouldn't the denominator be...?